Vermont Lease Agreement with ezSign

-For all of Vermont, including Burlington: If there is a written rental agreement, it may provide that the landlord or the tenant may terminate the tenancy for no cause or for any reason on which the parties agree.
+Termination of Tenancy for “No Cause” Under Terms of a WRITTEN AGREEMENT For all of Vermont, including Burlington: If there is a written Rental Agreement, it may provide that the Landlord or the Tenant may terminate the Tenancy for no cause or for any reason that the parties agree on.

-NOTE: Such a written provision may reduce the notice period required for a no-cause termination to less than 60 days, but, under no circumstances may the written agreement allow the landlord to give a tenant less than thirty (30) days notice of termination for no cause if rent is payable monthly, or seven (7) days if payable weekly.
+NOTE: Such a written provision may reduce the notice period required for a no-cause termination to less than 60 days, but, under no circumstances may the written agreement allow the Landlord to give a Tenant less than thirty (30) days notice of termination for no cause if rent is payable monthly, or seven (7) days if payable weekly.

 IMPORTANT NOTE FOR TENANTS WHO RESIDE IN RENTAL OVER 2 YEARS:

-If a tenant has resided continuously in the same premises for more than two years, and rents by the month, the lease may not reduce the amount of notice time the tenant has for a no-cause termination to less than sixty (60) days.
+If a Tenant has resided continuously in the same premises for more than two years and rents by the month, the Lease may not reduce the amount of notice time the Tenant has for a no-cause termination to less than sixty (60) days.